autonomousvision/sdfstudio/README.md

 ns-train neus --pipeline.model.sdf-field.inside-outside False sdfstudio-data --data data/sdfstudio-demo-data/dtu-scan65
 ```

 For a full list of included models run `ns-train --help`.
-Please refer to xxx for more detailed explaination for each methods
+Please refer to [documents](docs/sdfstudio-methods.md) for more detailed explaination for each methods.

 ### Modify Configuration